kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-profiles/index.md

 </div>
 </div>

-## Server-side endpoint profile
+## Server-side EP profile

+Server-side profile schema is a set of your endpoint properties the are controlled by your server-side applications.
+For example, client subscription plan, device activation flag, etc.
+You can also use server-side endpoint profile to store properties that are set during device manufacturing and should not be controlled by client application.

 The server-side endpoint profile is initially generated at the stage of a new endpoint registration.
-By default, server-side profile record is auto-generated based on the latest server-side profile schema of a particular application.
+By default, server-side profile record is [auto-generated]({{root_url}}Programming-guide/Key-platform-features/Configuration-management/#records-auto-generation) based on the latest server-side profile schema of a particular application.
-In this case, endpoint membership in the endpoint groups is re-evaluated and updated to match the new endpoint profile.
+Endpoint membership in the endpoint groups is re-evaluated and updated to match the new endpoint profile.

-To create a server-side endpoint profile using a REST API, you need to [create new CT]({{root_url}}Programming-guide/Server-REST-APIs/#!/Common_Type_Library/saveCTLSchemaWithAppToken).
-Then, [create server-side profile schema]({{root_url}}Programming-guide/Server-REST-APIs/#!/Profiling/saveServerProfileSchema) containing a reference to this CT.
+Server-side endpoint profile can be accessed and modified by various server-side applications through Kaa REST API integration layer.
+Server-side profile is not accessible from endpoint SDK or other client application logic, but you can configure your own server-side profile schema using the [Administration UI](#setting-server-side-ep-profile-schema-from-administration-ui) or [server REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Profiling/updateServerProfile).

 <img src="endpoint-profile-generation/ServerSideEndpointProfileGeneration_0_8_0.png">